vmware-archive/vsphere-storage-for-docker/docs/external/docker-stacks.md

 ---
-title: Running an Example App with Docker Stacks on vSphere volume
+title: Deploy stack with Docker Stacks on vSphere volume
 ---